syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Tables.md

 ## String formatting

-Essential PDF supports applying string formatting for whole table, a column in table, a row in table and a cell in table using [PdfStingFormat](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Base~Syncfusion.Pdf.Graphics.PdfStringFormat.html) class.
+Essential PDF supports applying string formatting for whole table, a column in table, a row in table and a cell in table using the [PdfStingFormat](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Base~Syncfusion.Pdf.Graphics.PdfStringFormat.html) class.

 ### String formatting for whole table in PdfGrid